Main Policy Content

 E-mail and Internet:

-The University and Libraries reserve the right to inspect, view and access all data files, electronic messages, and logs of Internet sites consulted by any individuals if it is suspected that the system has been used for unauthorized purposes.
-Unauthorized use includes, but is not limited to:
+The University and Libraries reserve the right to inspect, view and access all data files, electronic messages, and logs of Internet sites consulted by any individuals if it is suspected that the system has been used outside of acceptable use as defined by University policy AD96 Acceptable Use of University Information Resources.

-In the event of suspected misuse of Libraries’ computational services, the Libraries will act in accordance with the University's Office of Information Security, and in accordance with University policy AD95 Information Assurance and IT Security (Formerly AD20 Computer and Network Security).
+In the event of suspected misuse of Libraries’ computational services, the Libraries will act in accordance with the University's Office of Information Security, and in accordance with University policies AD96 - Acceptable Use of University Information Resources and AD95 – Information and Assurance and IT Security (Formerly AD20 Computer and Network Security).

 APPLICABILITY AND GUIDELINES: